Wealth Management Education

 What follows is the same shortlist, verification process, and question set I use myself when I refer friends and family to advisors.
 No fluff, no kickbacks, no shortcuts. — Nicole Lapin, Founder & Investment Adviser Representative

-Every step that follows assumes those four are already in place.
-If you're starting cold, the next section is the full process from "I think I might need help" to "I've signed an agreement with the right person."
+Those seven qualities are the bar.
+Up next: the actual 3-to-6-week process for finding an advisor who clears it — from "I think I need help" to "I've signed an agreement with the right person."

 The 8-step process to find and pick the right advisor